JKHeadley/rest-hapi/README.md

 ```

 [Back to top](#readme-contents)

+## Audit Logs
+By default, rest-hapi records all document-modifiying activities that occur within the generated endpoints.
+Each event is stored as a document within the `auditLog` collection.
+The audit log documents can be set to expire by setting a value for `config.auditLogTTL`.
+The value can be specified in integer seconds or as a human-readable time period (Ex: 60 = 60 seconds, '1w' = 1 week, or '1d' = 1 day).
+Audit logs can be disabled by setting `config.enableAuditLog` to `false`.
+Also, a [scope](#authorization) can be added to the `auditLog` endpoints through `config.auditLogScope`.
+Below is a list of the properties included in each auditLog document:

+- `date`
+   * The date the action took place.
+   * Used as the index for the expiration.
+- `method`
+   * The http method used.
+   * Must be one of `POST, PUT, DELETE, GET`
+- `action`
+   * The type of action requested.
+   * Typically one of `Create, Update, Delete, Add, Remove`.
+- `endpoint`
+   * The relative path of the endpoint that was accessed.
+- `user`
+   * If the endpoint is authenticated, this will be the \_id of the requesting user.
+   * You can specify the user \_id path/key through `config.userIdKey`.
+   * Can be null.
+- `collectionName`
+   * The name of the primary/owner collection being modified.
+- `childCollectionName`
+   * The name of the secondary/child collection being modified in the case of an association action.
+   * Can be null.
+- `associationType`
+   * The type of relationship between the two modified documents in an association action.
+   * Must be one of `ONE_MANY, MANY_MANY, _MANY`.
+   * Can be null.

 ## Policies
 rest-hapi comes with built-in support for policies via the [mrhorse](https://github.com/mark-bradshaw/mrhorse) plugin.
 Policies provide a powerful method of applying the same business logic to multiple routes declaratively.
 They can be inserted at any point in the [hapi request lifecycle](https://hapijs.com/api#request-lifecycle), allowing you to layer your business logic in a clean, organized, and centralized manner.
 We highly recommend you learn more about the details and benefits of policies in the [mrhorse readme](https://github.com/mark-bradshaw/mrhorse).